Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Meals:

-Breakfast, Lunch, and Dinner
+Breakfast, Lunch, Dinner (B.L.D)

-Day 11 | Trek from Ledar to Thorung High Camp
+Day 11 | Trek from Ledar to Thorong High Camp

 Our journey continues with a steep trail from Ledar to Thorung High Camp.
 Along the way, we cross suspension bridges over icy streams and pass rocky slopes with occasional sightings of blue sheep.
 The path becomes tougher as we climb higher, but the views of Thorong Peak and the surrounding glaciers are incredible.
 We will take small steps and rest often to cope with the thin air.
 At High Camp, we will settle into a teahouse and prepare for the exciting but challenging trek ahead.